-It's said that God is consistently testing us, and that's true.
+It's said that God is consistently testing us, and that's true He is.
 There's always some kind of dilemma we have to fight our way through.
-The problem with this, is that we usually don't remember, or know that we're being tested by God.
+The problem with this, is that we either don't know or don't remember that we're being tested by God.
 So when things pop up, whether they're big and possibly life changing or small and insignificant, we have a tendency to react very unfavorably.
 What we fail to see is that every time we do this, we're moving backwards instead of forwards in our spiritual lives.

 Alright I'm going to quote the bible here.
 "Every tree that bringeth not forth good fruit, shall be cut down, and shall be cast into the fire."
 Love that word 'bringeth."
-This is another one of the many parables Jesus gave us while here on earth teaching us.
+This is another one of the many parables Jesus gave us as a teaching.
 So what does it mean?

 This can be something as minor as getting cut off by some jerk on the road.
 What do you do when that happens?
 Anger?
 Swearing?
 Middle finger maybe?
 Speed up to try and get around them and squeeze in front of them?
 Everything except patience and humility.
 God went out of His way to give you this opportunity.
 Instead we should say, "God bless you, I hope somebody treats you better than you just treated me."
 But no, F you, I hope you hit a tree,! is usually our reaction.
 Unfortunately, we just threw a wonderful opportunity to grow and be more like Christ right in the garbage.
 I hate when that happens.

 Back to the parable.
 As we encounter our various tests, we either handle them with patience and humility or we handle them with impatience and anger.
 When patience and humility become our first reaction, we are growing fruit on our tree, aka our souls.
-But when impatience and anger are the immediate reaction, bad fruit is rotting in our souls, and just as dead wood will be cast into a fire and consumed, Jesus reminds us that our souls will suffer the same fate by being cast into hell.
+But when impatience and anger are the immediate reaction, bad fruit is rotting in our souls.
+And just as dead wood is cast into a fire and consumed, Jesus reminds us that our souls can suffer the same fate by being cast into hell.

-Now, seeing that these words are from Jesus Himself, we must make every effort to remember that we are responsible for the fate of our souls and that God gives us countless opportunities to turn from our worldly, angry reactions, which is the opposite of the image and likeness of God, and react to our situations the way He would, patiently and with humility.
-But remember, those opportunities will come to an end one day, and when the day comes and Jesus requires your soul from you, if you haven't flourished from all of the chances He's given you, your souls eternal fate may very well be in question.
+Now, as we reflect on the teachings of Jesus, know that you are responsible for the fate of your own soul.
+Remember, God gives us countless opportunities to turn from our worldly ways, which is the opposite of His image and likeness.
+We can begin to react to our situations the way He would, with patience and humility.
+But remember, those opportunities will come to an end one day.
+When that day comes, and Jesus requires your soul from you, if you haven't flourished from all of the chances He's given you, your souls eternal fate may very well be in question.

 Peace, good and blessings.